 Most universities require that applicants of this graduate program already have a bachelor’s degree, and admission is possible if it’s in an unrelated field.
 Applicants may have to complete an interview with an admissions advisor or professor.

-Some entertainment management programs require that applicants have a GPA of at least 3.0, and transcripts should be submitted along with a resume, letters of recommendation from former professors, and a personal statement or essays, if required.
+Some entertainment management programs require that applicants have a GPA of at least 3.0, and transcripts should be submitted along with a resume, letters of recommendation from former professors, and a personal statement or essay, if required.
 Those with a lower GPA may be admitted on a per-case basis.
 It’s always best to speak with an admissions counselor before applying.

 How much does an online master’s degree in entertainment management cost?